AleMorales9011/003-ARCHITECTURE-BFF-PATTERN/README.md

 >- **Improved software quality:** By automating testing within the pipeline, CI/CD `helps identify and fix bugs early` in the development process, leading to higher-quality software.
 This can result in a 30% to 90% reduction in defect escape rate.

 >- **Increased collaboration and efficiency:** CI/CD pipelines `promote collaboration` by providing a central location for developers to track the progress of changes and identify potential issues early on.
 This streamlines the development process and reduces manual work, potentially leading to a 50% to 90% reduction in lead time for changes.

-# Pre-requisites
->- An Azure subscription
->- An Azure DevOps organization
->- Terraform installed and configured

-# Project Structure
-This project is organized into the following directories:

->- **azure-pipelines:** This directory contains the Azure Pipelines YAML files that define the CI/CD pipeline for deploying the infrastructure and backend services.
->- **terraform:** This directory contains the Terraform configuration files that define the infrastructure resources in Azure.

 # Created Resources
 ![Resources](https://github.com/AleMorales9011/Entendendo-na-Pratica-a-Cultura-DevOps-com-Azure-DevOps/blob/120f2225812e22f00b136ec06b5b625668ad4daa/Resources%20created.jpg)